 No Deadline for Love by Manasi Vaidya is funny.
 It provided me with laughs galore on a cold winter day when nothing seemed to go right.
 I loved the hot tempered Megha.
 I like real protagonists with frizzy hair, who are not in a hurry to straighten it, and issues with controlling their temper.
 As real as they come.
 I would have rated it higher if advertising jargon didn’t have me glossing over some lines.

 I found my copy in the bookfair and it appears to have been autographed!
-I wouldn’t be caught dead with a book whose cover is bright pink but with No Deadline for Love I got more than my money’s worth.
+I wouldn’t be caught dead with a book whose cover is bright pink but with No Deadline for Love I got more than my money’s worth and I’m finding my way back to pink.
 I do hope that she writes more books.
 I don’t know if laughter is the best medicine but it sure is the greatest distraction.
-Nothing like sarcasm to keep the pain at bay.
+Nothing like sarcasm to keep pain at bay.

 Now coming to the point, turns out in the Indian context there is a deadline.
 Not necessarily for love (because in their book only arranged marriages exist!) but definitely for marriage.
 People take your pictures when you’re eating in a canteen.
 Neighbours ask you when is the feast.
 In my opinion, it is quite presumptous of them to think that they are going to be invited.
 It might just be a court wedding and a small reception.
 If you don’t get hitched before 30 you turn into a pumpkin!
 Of course the last part people don’t add but that is what I am hearing.
 Apparently, the glow of the skin fades – said to me by a cab driver when he found out my age.
 He even insulted my parents for keeping me unmarried.
 You know what’s funny – he couldn’t figure out my age and had to ask me and then the spiel was neverending till I reached home.
 Well I was in a good mood so I humoured him and wrote him off as a village idiot.
 But turns out he was an idiot with principles.
 He returned my phone which I had left in the cab in a hurry to get away from him.